acquia/blt/docs/README.md

 ## Releases and versioning

 BLT generally has two supported releases at any given time, each corresponding to a major [semantic version](https://semver.org/).
 The newest supported major version will receive bug fixes and new features, while the penultimate major version will receive security fixes for six months.
-Releases generally occur on first and third Wednesdays.
+Releases with new features and bug fixes occur on the first Wednesday of every month.
+Security releases occur only when necessary on the third Wednesday of every month.

 This is intended to coincide with the [Drupal core release cycle](https://www.drupal.org/core/release-cycle-overview), so that users can continue to use a single BLT major release through the lifecycle of a Drupal core minor release.